zpervan/plotingZ/README.md

 # plotingZ
 ![Actions Status](https://github.com/zpervan/plotingZ/workflows/CI/badge.svg)

-PlotingZ is a data visualization library written in C++.
-The core of this project is based on the SFML library which is used to visualize the data.
+PlotingZ is a data visualization library written in C++ which is based on [SFML](https://www.sfml-dev.org/).
 Other libraries used in the project:
 - [fmt](https://github.com/fmtlib/fmt)
 - [Google Test](https://github.com/google/googletest)

 ## Installation
 In order to build and execute plottingZ, install the following library:
 `sudo apt install libsfml-dev`

+To build the project, [Bazel](https://www.bazel.build/) is needed.
+The installation instructions can be found [here](https://docs.bazel.build/versions/master/install-ubuntu.html).

-After that, build the project, set some input data and you should be ready to go! :)
+After the needed libraries are installed, build the project, set some input data and you should be ready to go! :)
-An example can be seen in the `Plot/main_run.cpp` file.
+An example can be seen in the `Plot/main_run.cpp` [file](https://github.com/zpervan/plotingZ/blob/master/Plot/main_run.cpp).

 ## Preview
 Input data visualized with the scatter plot: